Inside: Check out the best toys for toddlers – open-ended toys for kids to grow with.

 Whether it’s indoor construction or real outdoor digging, a simple set of construction trucks – no batteries needed – make for some sweet play time.

 Another GREAT toy for dramatic play – a cash register turns a playroom into a restaurant or a grocery store.
-My toddlers aren’t quite ready for the play money yet so I have that saved for a few years from now when they are ready.
+This is a fantastic toy (and it’s a good simple size).

 You don’t need to flashcard toddlers to teach them the alphabet – they’ll learn it when they’re ready.
 But having a few toys they can play with is a great way to get them familiar in a play-based, hands-on, organic way and this puzzle is tops.